hdescottes/GdxGame/README.md

 - FadeIn effect not working when transition [menu &#8594; game]
 - Drag and drop selection issue on item's render (items are far from mouse when picking them)
 - Sometimes current hp/mp on status HUD add a blank space before the max player's hp/mp
+- Class is not refreshed in inventory when changed through battle

 &#8855; _Reset position when exiting the game is not properly set when you close the game with the X window button (it is fine when exiting with the ESCAPE key)_